krobelus/rate/README.md

 - check DRAT proofs (default) and DPR proofs (file extension`.pr` or `.dpr`)
 - competitive performance (faster than `drat-trim` and `dpr-trim`, almost as fast as `gratgen`)
-- output core lemmas as DIMACS, LRAT or GRAT after verifying a proof
+- output a trimmed proof as DRAT, DPR, LRAT or GRAT after verifying a proof
-- check and output SICK certificate of incorrectness after rejecting a proof
+- check and output a SICK certificate of incorrectness after rejecting a proof
 - optionally ignore unit deletions for compatibility with `drat-trim` (flag `--skip-unit-deletions`)
 - transparently read compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4)